 #3 - Delegate, Delegate, and Follow Up

 Take a look at your to-do list right now and ask yourself: "Do I need to be the person to do this?"

 By default, you may think you should do the task at hand because you know how to do it, and it would save time overall.
 Believe me; I know this story well.
 But there comes a time when that isn't sustainable and not what's best for you and your business.

 Quote: "When you do the work, the capacity of your team nevers scales beyond you."
 Todd Henry, Be the Leader that Creative People Need (2018)

 Remember that running a business is also about teaching.
 Empower those who support you with the right direction and tools to complete the work.
 Once you have delegated the tasks and set a deadline, follow up and review it with your team.
 It might feel like you just swapped one task for another, but I promise you will see better results and progress along the way.

-If you feel overwhelmed, then Book a call.
 In a complimentary 30-minute call, we can discuss your challenges, and I can share some suggestions.
 Maybe we'll decide what working together might look like.
-But I know that taking time to reflect on your business and gaining an outside perspective will make a huge difference.
+I know that taking time to reflect on your business and gain an outside perspective will make a huge difference.